uwsbel/autonomy-toolkit/tutorials/using-the-development-environment/README.md

 - You have cloned the [avtoolbox](https://github.com/uwsbel/avtoolbox) repository
 - You have installed Docker ([resource for that](https://docs.docker.com/get-docker/))
-- You have installed docker-compose ([resource for that](https://docs.docker.com/compose/install/))
+- You have installed docker compose v2 ([resource for that](https://docs.docker.com/compose/cli-command/))
 - You have installed `avtoolbox` ([resources for that](https://projects.sbel.org/avtoolbox/setup.html))

-### Additional Prerequisites For Linux Users

-- You have installed Docker compose v2 ([resource for that](https://docs.docker.com/compose/cli-command/))
-- You can run Docker as a non-root user and have activated the Docker daemon ([resource for that](https://docs.docker.com/engine/install/linux-postinstall/))

 ## Design Considerations